-As mandated by the Texas Department of Family and Protective Services, each child four years of age or older must be professionally screened for vision or hearing.
-You may have your child screened by your personal pediatrician or through the professional services that are contracted through TE-ECEC each school year.
+As mandated by the Texas Department of Family and Protective Services, each child four years of age by September 1 or older must be professionally screened for vision or hearing.
+You may have your child screened by your personal pediatrician or through TE-ECEC during a scheduled time each school year.
 If you choose to have your child screened through your pediatrician, the TE-ECEC must receive a copy of the screening report.
-These reports are sent the Texas Department of Family and Protective Services each year as proof of our compliance with the Special Senses and Communication Disorders Act, Texas Health and Safety Code.
+These reports are sent to the Texas Department of Family and Protective Services each year as proof of our compliance with the Special Senses and Communication Disorders Act, Texas Health and Safety Code.